Exercising to Prevent a StrokeSkip to the navigation

 Exercise helps lower high blood pressure, which is an important risk factor for stroke.
 Exercise can help you control other things that put you at risk, such as obesity, high cholesterol and diabetes.

 It is important to exercise regularly.
 Do activities that raise your heart rate.
 Try to do at least 2½ hours a week of moderate exercise.
 One way to do this is to be active 30 minutes a day, at least 5 days a week.
-It's fine to be active in blocks of 10 minutes or more throughout your day and week.
+Or try to do vigorous activity at least 1¼ hours a week.
 Start slowly and gradually build up your exercise program.

 Moderate activity is safe for most people, but it's always a good idea to talk with your doctor before you start an exercise program.
 You can use your target heart rate to figure out how hard to exercise.
 Use this Interactive Tool: What Is Your Target Heart Rate?